 - Selections by Richard Carrick and John Glover performed by Hotel Elefant

-- Premiere of Dedifferentiation with Brass: Constructions by Chris McIntyre, performed by TILT Brass
+- Premiere of Dedifferentiation with Brass: Fabrics by Chris McIntyre, performed by TILT Brass

 - Daedalus Quartet performing Joan Tower’s WHITE WATER (String Quartet No. 5)

 - Duo Gazzana‘s New York debut, presented by ECM New Series

 - Pianist Jenny Lin playing works by György Ligeti, Uri Caine, Laura Kaminsky and Stephan Moore

 - Performance of the Composers Competition winning piece, Solo Collections by Antonio Macaretti

 - Ambient music by Michael Brown, Phyllis Chen and Robert Dietz

 Head to the Current Season page for details!

 And check out our recent write-up in the New York Times ArtsBeat